 The owner (Hans Trunkenpolz) of KTM was an engineer and had started a metal working shop in 1934 located in Mattighofen.
 He named his company Kraftfahrzeuge Trunkenpolz Mattighofen.
-The first motorcycle was developed in 1951, and KTM is the first company who built sports bikes too.
+The first dirt bike was developed in 1951, and KTM is the first company who built sports bikes too.
 Gradually, every year, the company started launching the new models.
 Later, from the year of 1994, it began developing duke bikes.
 Let’s see in brief, KTM dirt bike history.

 Hello friends, KTM has already won the hearts of many bike lovers.
-Initially, it was just a dirty low budget shop, and today has become one of the top motorcycle brands.
+Initially, it was just a dirty low budget shop, and today has become one of the top dirt bike brands.
 Later, Bajaj Auto invested into KTM and now accruing 47% of hare.
 How it became popular and known its journey from waste to best.

 KTM dirt bike history